Upload new data

 |Data stability: Once it's uploaded, will your data need to be updated frequently?|

-Tools for uploading tilesets
+1 GB for tilesets

 Mapbox offers three products that can be used to upload data as a tileset: